Service User Confidentiality Policy

 12.2.
 Where wrongful disclosure has taken place, the service user will be informed.

 12.3.
-DCI will inform the office of the data commissioner of the wrongful disclosure, as appropriate.
+DoulaCare will inform the office of the data commissioner of the wrongful disclosure, as appropriate.

 13. Data Protection Responsibilities

 13.1.
-In addition to the duty of care regarding confidentiality outlined above, the Data Protection Acts imposes legal obligations on DCI, its staff and IC’s.
-DCI takes seriously its responsibilities under the Data Protection Acts.
+In addition to the duty of care regarding confidentiality outlined above, the Data Protection Acts imposes legal obligations on DoulaCare and its staff.
+DoulaCare takes seriously its responsibilities under the Data Protection Acts.
 The organisation is aware of and acts in accordance with the following eight Data Protection rules regarding information:

 13.1.1.
 Obtain and process the information fairly